mhendrey/triton-translation-tutorial/Tutorial_3.md

 This structure allows for efficient processing of large documents by breaking them into manageable pieces and leveraging asynchronous operations for improved performance.
-However, since we haven't done dynamic batching yet, we will only process a single document at a time.
+Though we have enabled dynamic batching within the `config.pbtxt`, we won't implement any batching logic just yet within the code to keep things simple to start.
+We will process a single document at a time.
 This will likely affect performance just as before, but at least a single document will be handled efficiently.

 ### New Code Features
 The first bit of code that is different from previous tutorials demonstrates how to get